Search the Collection:

 Salish Coast Elementary Curated Collection in Port Townsend, curated by Lele Barnett

 "Curating for Salish Coast Elementary School, I collaborated with ArtsWA and the school’s Art Selection Committee, which included student representatives, the principal, teachers, parents, and volunteers.
 From them I learned this is not only a special space for students, it is a public library, YMCA, and an active town gathering place.
 The city of Port Townsend has always been considered an art community, and the school values place-based learning.
 Getting the students and community excited about artists in and from their region was important.
-They also requested fun and dramatic art that is colorful enough to brighten grey-sky days.
+They also requested fun and dramatic art that is colorful.

 For the common area, we found just that.
 Andy Arkley, an artist from Bellingham and Seattle, had been exhibiting Chromamotion at the Bellevue Arts Museum.
 This large-scale installation piece evokes excitement and vibrancy, and we are fortunate to place it permanently at Salish Coast Elementary School.